gaseum-labs/uhc-plugin/README.md

 Navigate to the directory of the project and run `gradle build`

-After building, the jar will be avaliable in `/build/libs/`, called `uhc-plugin-all.jar`

 ## Setting up the Server

 Copy the built jar in `/build/libs` named `UHC Plugin-all.jar` into the `plugins` directory for your paper server